 Sidelights.
-Being the 2nd-largest city in North America after New York – if, that is, you count Mexico and thus Mexico City as “Central America” – Toronto is loaded with tourist traps.
-This has been spoofed in “The Toronto Song,” a bit by the Edmonton-based comedy duo the Arrogant Worms.
-(It’s not obvious that they’re from Edmonton until the end of the song, by which point they’ve said everything in Ontario sucks, as do all the other Provinces, except “Alberta doesn’t suck – but Calgary does.”)
+Being the largest and most influential city in Canada, Toronto is loaded with tourist traps.
+This has been spoofed in “The Toronto Song,” a bit by the Edmonton-based comedy trio Three Dead Trolls in a Baggie.
+(It's often cited incorrectly including by myself in previous editions of this piece, as being by the Arrogant Worms.
+It’s not obvious that 3DTB are from Edmonton until the end of the song, by which point they’ve said everything in Ontario sucks, as do all the other Provinces, except “Alberta doesn’t suck – but Calgary does.”)

 They’re not far off.
 Toronto is much cleaner than most American cities: U.S. film crews, trying to save money by filming there, have had to throw garbage onto the streets so it would look more like New York, Boston, Chicago or Los Angeles, and then they have to do it again between takes, because the street-sweepers clean it up that quickly.
 But the city does have slums, a serious homeless problem, ridiculous rents, never-ending lakefront high-rise construction (mirroring Mayor Mike Bloomberg’s similar projects in New York), and their share of metalheads, punks, Goths and chavs.

-I wouldn't call recently departed Mayor David Miller a dork, as the Arrogant Worms did, although his predecessor, Mel Lastman, was often a Canadian version of Rudy Giuliani.
+I wouldn't call recently departed Mayor David Miller a dork, as 3DTB did, although his predecessor, Mel Lastman, was often a Canadian version of Rudy Giuliani.
 With better hair.
-The current Mayor is Rob Ford, and he's an alcoholic and a crook, who was just barely able, through legal action, to keep his office.
+You may have heard about current Mayor Rob Ford: He's a crook, an alcoholic and a crackhead, who was just barely able, through legal action, to keep his office.